Showing posts with label clogging. Show all posts

 Hubby and I decided to go.

-I put on my long, burgundy, dressed trimmed in black lace, with long puffed sleeves, and my black pointed hat.
+I put on my long, burgundy dress trimmed in black lace, with long puffed sleeves, and my black pointed hat.

-When we arrive in Franklin, I did not see anyone dressed as a character so I decided to change.
+When we arrived in Franklin, I did not see anyone dressed as a character, so I decided to change.

-I climbed in the back of our VUE and changed into
+I climbed into the back of our VUE and changed into

 pink Capri jeans and a short-sleeved pink top.